siskastev/api-invoice/README.md

 * `DELETE /api/invoice/{code}`: Delete a invoice.

 ## Postman Collection
-A Postman collection `API-INVOICE-LARAVEL.postman_collection.json` is provided in this project.
+A Postman collection `API-INVOICE-LARAVEL.postman_collection.json` and env for token `laravel-api-invoice.postman_environment` is provided in this project.
 You can import the collection into Postman to quickly test the API endpoints.
 The collection includes pre-configured requests for each endpoint, allowing you to easily interact with the API and view the responses.

 ## Authentication
 The API uses Laravel Sanctum for API token authentication.
 To authenticate requests, include the API token in the request headers: